abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

   - Each component can have an `injector` instance capable of injecting objects or primitive values into it
   - Angular application has a root injector available to all its modules
   - To tell the injector what to inject, you specify the `provider` for the dependency
+  - Injectors form a hierarchy, and if Angular can’t find the provider for the requested type at the component level, it’ll try to find it by traversing parent injectors.
 - **Provider**: Maps a token (type) to a concrete implementation that the injector will use
   - An injector will inject the object or value specified in the provider into the constructor of a component
   - Providers allow you to map a custom type (or a token) to a concrete implementation of this type (or value)